-The basic idea behind Xiangqi is that two armies are facing each other with the intent of capturing the other side’s general.
+The basic idea behind Chinese Chess or Xiangqi is that two armies are facing each other with the intent of capturing the other side’s general.
 If this sounds familiar, it should, that could easily be the description for our western chess.

 Board and pieces

-The board for Chinese chess comes in a variety of sizes ranging from small travel boards, to large outside playing boards.
+The board for Chinese chess comes in a variety of sizes ranging from small travel boards to large outside playing boards.
 The average seems to be roughly between 13″ and 20″.
+The Elloapic Beechwood Xiangqi Chinese Chess Set shown above is typical of those you might see in a park with people playing.
 Although they may appear square, they usually are not but are slightly longer (from player to player) than it is wide.

-There are 16 pieces per side, just like in western chess, but there are seven different types of pieces unlike the six in western chess.
+There are 16 pieces per side in Chinese Chess, just like in western chess, but there are seven different types of pieces unlike the six in western chess.
 Those pieces are:

 - 1 – General

 - 2 – Elephants